What Are the Common Types of Elder Abuse?

 Georgia Nursing Home Laws

-You expect your loved one to be treated well when you choose a nursing home, assisted living facility, or other long-term care facilities.
-There are laws in place to protect nursing home residents and when these laws are violated, the facility should be held accountable.
+You expect your loved one to be treated well when you choose a nursing home, assisted living facility, or other long-term care facility.
+There are laws to protect nursing home residents; when these laws are violated, the facility should be held accountable.

 Georgia Bill of Rights for Residents of Long-Term Care Facilities